Do We Really Need Permutations? Impact of Model Width on Linear Mode Connectivity: Width Expansion Facilitates High-Accuracy Model Merging

 \cref{fig:test_acc_merged_model} shows the mean and standard deviation of test accuracies over three independent merges of two models.\footnote{Because LMC holds only when the models are sufficiently widened, our experiments are limited to relatively simple datasets such as CIFAR-10 and MNIST.
 In \cref{app:CIFAR100}, we also provide results on a more complex dataset, CIFAR-100, confirming that widening the model similarly removes the barrier.} For comparison, we also include results obtained with the permutations discovered by weight matching (WM) in \cref{fig:acc_merged_model_with_perm}.
 Details of the models, hyperparameters, and permutation search methods are provided in \cref{app:settings}.
 As shown in the figure, widening the models enables merged models to achieve accuracy comparable to the original ones, even without permutations.

 \cref{fig:test_loss_merged_model} presents the test losses of merged models.
 As observed in \cref{subfig:test_loss_merged_model}, the test loss does not decrease sufficiently to match that of the original models, although \cref{fig:test_acc_merged_model} shows that test accuracy monotonically increases with width.
 This discrepancy arises because certain transformations of the output distribution can change the loss without affecting accuracy.
 A concrete example is scaling the logits by an inverse temperature, which alters the cross-entropy loss but leaves the predicted labels unchanged.
 Since accuracy is the primary objective in classification, it is reasonable to evaluate the loss under an optimal inverse temperature.
 Accordingly, we estimated the inverse temperature using 20\% of the test set and computed calibrated losses on the remaining 80\%.
 The calibrated results are shown in \cref{subfig:calibrated_test_loss_merged_model}.
 With this adjustment, the loss barrier approaches zero as width increases, as expected.
 In this sense, when we state that LMC holds with a zero loss barrier, we also include the case where the softmax is calibrated with an inverse temperature.
+For a more detailed view, \cref{tab:barrier} reports the barrier values separately for the cases with and without applying the permutation.
+We find that the barriers remain very small even without the permutation.